hpy/Enigma_Exile_Revive/README.md

-Open up your mission file and add the init.sqf line to your init.sqf file (Must be executed by both server and client!)!
+Open up your mission file and if you have an existing init.sqf then merge the execVM line into your init.sqf file (Must be executed by both server and client!)!
+Otherwise simply copy the init.sqf into your mission file!

 Copy the Entire Custom folder into the root of your mission file!